 After creating a successful initial statewide Hands Along the Water event, thanks to many dedicated volunteers, an important movement began.
 To stay informed on upcoming activities, please follow our Facebook page @officialhandsalongthewater

-Samantha Gentrup, M.Ed. - Board Member
+Samantha Gentrup, M.Ed. - President, Founder

 Samantha Gentrup is a teacher who has been dedicated to social justice, animal protection, and environmental ethics for her entire life.
 She is passionate about protecting the unique ecosystems of this state.
 Samantha has been part of animal and environmental movements via leadership roles, public speaking, writing letters, leading events, creating educational materials, teaching, and meeting with elected officials.
 She is dedicated to working together to solve the ecological crisis that we are facing in Florida, and globally.
 When not working, Samantha can be found playing outside in nature, taking care of animals, and spending time with her family.
 Contact -